et-hicks/pythonpongai/README.md

 ### WebSocket streaming backend

 Frontend experiments can stream gameplay data to a lightweight FastAPI server.
-The backend logs each payload, feeds quantized grid snapshots through two neural controllers (Deep Q for green, actor-critic for purple), and simultaneously issues deterministic alternating commands (0.5 s up, 0.5 s down) so the UI has predictable inputs while the models continue to learn in the background.
+The backend logs each payload, feeds quantized grid snapshots through two neural controllers (Deep Q for green, actor-critic for purple), and trains them online while returning their predicted actions to the frontend every frame.

 1. Install the dependencies (if you have already run `pip install -e .`, FastAPI and Uvicorn are included).
 2. Start the server: